PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 all three outputs without skips, with maximum absolute error `0` and cosine similarity `1`.
 Its managed profile uses `eval_num_samples: 1` and `accuracy_only: true`; ten sequential samples exceed 180 seconds.

+`fasterrcnn_test4_new.onnx` is also promoted from a missing report to a pass.
+For its fixed-seed input the two ROI-level ScatterElements nodes operate on empty `(0,256,7,7)` data, indices, and updates.
+Empty ScatterElements is valid and must return an empty tensor, but LiteRT's reference SCATTER_ND kernel raises `SIGFPE` when its shape contains zero.
+Dynamic ScatterElements lowering now clamps only the internal SCATTER_ND shape vector to a minimum of one.
+The final combination with the original data restores every zero-sized dimension; for non-empty inputs the clamp is an identity.
+A local runtime test covers both a non-empty value case and a zero-sized input, and the real one-sample managed run compares all three outputs without skips, with maximum absolute error `0` and cosine similarity `1`.
+Its profile uses `eval_num_samples: 1` and `accuracy_only: true`.

 `conv_tasnet.onnx` remains an active missing-report model with the normalized reason `invalid_onnx_scatterelements_rank_mismatch_4_6`.
 Its terminal